 - Turkish and Ottoman Studies (Culture, History, Languages, Literatures)

-NELC majors learn one or more of the primary native languages as a means of access to the cultures of the ancient Near East and/or the modern Middle East.
+NELC majors who are interested in learning one or more of the primary native languages as a means of access to the cultures of the ancient Near East and/or the modern Middle East can do so in the Language and Culture track, while students who are more interested in developing their knowledge of the material cultures of the Near East and of the concepts and techniques of Archaeology can do so in the Archaeology track.
 In consultation with the Director of Undergraduate Studies, each student chooses an area of specialization and devises a program of study that provides a sound basis for graduate work in that area or for a career in business, education, government, journalism, law, museology, public policy, public service, or a variety of other disciplines and professions.